INTERNATIONAL TRADE - 2021/2

-Students are assessed by class test and final examination.
+Students are assessed by weekly quizzes, a class test, essay and final examination.

-The one hour class test requires students to answer a choice of short questions.
-Worth 30% of the final mark.
+The midterm test requires students to answer a choice of short questions.
+It is designed to ensure that students can demonstrate their knowledge of key models of trade.
+Worth 20% of the final mark.

-The two hour final examination offers a choice of short questions and longer (quantitative and essay) questions.
-Worth 70% of the final mark.
+The final examination offers a choice of short questions and longer (quantitative and essay) questions.
+Worth 40% of the final mark.

 The quantitative questions allow the students to apply their knowledge of the studied principles and models in a quantitative context.
 They require analytical skills to explain derived results.